endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 ### Causal Consistency

 If clients clocks are skewed, their manifest keys will not order between them correctly.
 This does not matter though!
-As clients are always repairing the logs and preserving order, delayed entries will be integrated at the appropriate place, just delayed.
-As long as client writes are written in client order (i.e. their clock is monotonic) clock skew does not break causal consistency.
-Ultimately clock skew is no different to network latency.
+To preserve causal consistency, a specific client's writes must remain in the same order for all participants.
+Clock skew translates, but does not reorder, operations in time, so causal consistency is not undermined.

+The sync protocol is eager, exposing all operations as soon as they are visible, so clock skew does not affect end-to-end latency either.
+The only effect is on ordering within the log which can be observed when writing to the same key.
+Delayed clients will appear to be affecting the database in the past, which means their operations are more easily masked by other clients.

 ### Mitigating Large clock skew

 Clock skew becomes a consistency threatening problem if exceeding the *lag* window.
-Then clients *might* miss an update.
-Client clocks are not reliable.
-However, S3 records a `LastModified` header for each object which is an immutable server provided time source.
+Then the reconciliation algorithm will not be looking far enough back and will miss operations.
+Client clocks cannot be trusted.

-Large clock skew can be detected by every client by comparing the manifest key timestamp against the server provided `LastModified` time.
+Large clock skew is detected by MPS3 by comparing the manifest key timestamp against the server provided `LastModified` time.
 If the skew is above a *stale* write threshold it is ignored.
 As long as the *stale* write threshold is sufficiently below the *lag* parameter, all clients will converge to the same state regardless of clock skew.

 ### Automatic Clock Adjustment

-In addition, clients use the `Date` header to continuously correct their clocks, so clients with heavily skewed clocks are able to be corrected reactively and continuously and thus capable of contributing.
-To a degree, they can do this even without a clock, which boils down to polling S3 for a Date header, then using that to make a write and hoping it was fast enough to be accepted *ad infinitum*.
+In addition, clients use the `Date` header to continuously correct their clocks, so clients with heavily skewed clocks are able to be corrected reactively and continuously and thus capable of joining the log.

 ### Subtleties of the manifest key